sayyedulawwab/portfolio/src/content/blog/refactoring-the-e-commerce-microservice-project-introducing-a-shared-kernel-and-enhanced-error-handling.md

 metaDescription: 'Refactoring the E-Commerce Microservice Project — Introducing a Shared Kernel and Enhanced Error Handling'
 ---

-# Refactoring the E-Commerce Microservice Project — Introducing a Shared Kernel and Enhanced Error Handling

 As I continued refining my E-Commerce Microservice project, I implemented significant improvements, including the introduction of a **Shared Kernel** and updates to the error-handling mechanism.
 This article walks through the thought process, changes made, and the benefits achieved.

 ![Microservice Shared Kernel](./attachments/1_8qKrGqDDRidjzmL5mCvurg.webp)